DD9/dd9/wp-content/plugins/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.3 (2013.04.13) =
+* Added support for Featured Images
+* Added support for Use Transport Layer Security (TLS)
+* Updated postie_filter_email filter to get unprocessed email address

+= 1.5.2 (2013.04.12) =
+* Fixed bug in post type/format detection when no valid post type/format was found
+* Workaround for WP bug when POP3 account has no waiting messages
+* Fixed bug where cron was running postie_check on every page load

+= 1.5.1 (2013.04.10) =
+* Turned on POP3 debug logging if POSTIE_DEBUG is TRUE.
+* Disable autocomplete on some setup fields
+* Fixed bug where confirmation emails were not being sent to authors
+* Fixed bug where post were not saved if the default admin user didn't exist and the from user was not a WordPress user

+= 1.5.0 (2013.04.05) =
+* Apply Postie Time Correction to date: command
+* Add support for Post Formats
+* Add support for Post Status
+* Add warning if Admin username is invalid
+* Fixed bug where date: was not always being detected in html emails
+* Improved handling of attachments and mapping to file extensions for template selection
+* Video templates now include scale="tofit"
+* Add support for older png mime type
+* New filter postie_filter_email.
+Used to map "from" to any other email.
+Allows custom user mapping.

+= 1.4.40 (2013.03.18) =
+* Fixed bug where categories specified by ID were not being correctly identified

+= 1.4.39 (2013.03.14) =
+* Fixed bug where Postie supplied schedules were not always being correctly added to the cron

+= 1.4.38 (2013.03.12) =
+* Improved POP3 configuration test
+* Fixed bug where :start and :end were removing commands like tags: and date: before they got a chance to be processed

+= 1.4.37 (2013.03.11) =
+* Fixed bug in tag handling
+* Fixed bug in category detection
+* Worked around a bug in WordPress that was mangling filenames that are not in ASCII, i.e. Arabic, Hebrew, Cyrillic, etc.

 = 1.4.36 (2013.03.07) =
 * Removed some debugging code from filters and hooks
 * Fixed bug where the date command was being ignored